 - $2.88/year for WhoIs Protection

-They also charge you extra (or don’t) for things Namecheap throws in for free, like landing page customization.
-Now these prices are constantly in flux and go on sale from time to time.
+GoDaddy also charges you extra for things Namecheap throws in for free, like landing page customization.
+Now these prices go on sale from time to time so your millage may vary.
 The key is to focus on the renewal price.
 Sale prices typically only apply to the first year.

 #3 GoDaddy is Hard to Use